bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

 - General understanding of Kafka Processes and RDBMS

 ## Configure Source Database (oracle) for Replication
+MAGU: Steps in this section should be performed as part of the workshop provisioning.
+Users should NOT have to perform these steps

 In the Oracle database, complete the following tasks:

 1. Create a Oracle 12c CDB database and inside it create a PDB.
 We need to have a Schema created for which we will configure the Replication.
 In this case we will use SALES_SRC Schema under PDB1.
 We will Replicate a table called as Kafka under SALES_SRC schema.

 ## Configure Destination (Kafka) for Replication
+MAGU: Steps in this section should be performed as part of the workshop provisioning.
+Users should NOT have to perform these steps

 1. Install Confluent Kafka 5.1 on the target box.
 Kafka is basically a stream processing Software.
 Once the Installation is completed, Start the following processes within Kafka
 (i) Zookeeper
 (ii) Kafka Server